-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 e-safety lesson iPrivate iPower iSearch iKnow spam iBeat cyber bullying iRespect iSecure iCommunicate Element of computing iProgram 6 sessions iData 6 sessions iAnimate 5 sessions iMail 5 sessions iProgram (1) 6 sessions iProgram (2&3) 8 sessions Year 4 Overview A visual introduction to programming language using the context of game development.
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 e-safety lesson iPrivate iPower iSearch iKnow spam iBeat cyber bullying iRespect iSecure iCommunicate Element of computing iProgram 6 sessions iData 6 sessions iAnimate 5 sessions iMail 5 sessions iAlgorithm 5 sessions iProgram (2&3) 8 sessions Year 4 Overview A visual introduction to programming language using the context of game development.
 Children will develop their own animations.
 Introduction to the concept of data being represented digitally on computers.
 Children will begin to understand that data is represented using numbers and learn how data is stored and manipulated.
 Introduction to designing and creating computer animations.
 The children will create narratives and combine them with artwork to make their own animated story.
 Children learn to use email to send and receive messages.
 They will learn about communicating over distances and how to use email safely.
-Children develop their storytelling skills through a variety of design and programming activities using Scratch.
-An extension of children's experiences developing algorithms and programs to solve puzzles.
+Reinforcing the concept of algorithms being a set of instructions.
+Using visual programming language using the context of art.
+This unit also introduces text-based coding language.
+Children use both of these to investigate angles and negotiate mazes.
 Apps/ programs/ resources required Scratch.
 Resources from website.
 Worksheets.
 Beads and bead strings.
 Online resources Links.
 Worksheets.
 Paper to create flipbooks.
 Tracing paper.
 Animation software. iPads.
 Communication devices (or photos of them).
 Email account.
-Scratch.
-Links.
 Lightbot.
 Links.
 Stackable bricks.